 Like most bushland in Australia, Gulkula has a healthy population of venomous snakes.
 If you see a snake, don't panic, do not touch it or attempt to move it yourself.
 Please notify a Garma crew member immediately so we can have the ranger safely remove it away from the site.

-Wear insect repellents and cover up at dusk to avoid mosquitoes.
-You may wish to bring a mosquito net as individuals reactions to bites vary.
+Wear insect repellents and cover-up at dusk and dawn to avoid mosquitoes.
+You may wish to bring a mosquito net as individuals’ reactions to bites vary.

 Crocodiles (baru) inhabit the waters of Arnhem Land.
 They are not a threat at the Gulkula site which is atop an escarpment 100 metres above sea level.
 However, we do advise that caution should always be considered if venturing near water.

 There is also a local population of wild buffalo.
 If seen, do not approach under any circumstances.
-Buffalo are known for their short tempers and are not appreciative of being interrupted.
+Buffalo is known for their short tempers and are not appreciative of being interrupted.
 If you see a buffalo, retreat quietly.
-Please let Garma staff know immediately if you spot a buffalo so that a qualified ranger can assist the buffalo in finding a safer place for it to go about its’ daily business.
+Please let a Garma crew member know immediately if you spot a buffalo so that a qualified ranger can assist in finding a safer place for it to go about its’ daily business.

-A first aid service is available onsite.
+A first-aid service is available onsite for minor injuries or ailments.
 Any serious conditions will be taken to the Nhulunbuy Hospital.
+As the festival is in a remote location with no pharmacy close by, we recommend that you bring all your medications with you.
+We have a fridge located in the administration office to store medicines that require refrigeration.
 Please advise the organisers if you have special needs or conditions.